-Microsoft Money Sunset edition imports OFX, QIF files.
+Microsoft Money Sunset Edition imports OFX, QIF files.
 It also imports QBO and QFX files.
-There are some differences with QIF and OFX import (see below), but overall either QIF or OFX are fine to use for import.
+There are some differences between QIF and OFX import (see below), but overall either QIF or OFX are fine to use for import.

 OFX files are Open Financial Exchange files.
 This is a preferred format for Xero as transactions are presented only in one way.

 Convert CSV, Excel (XLS, XLSX), TXT, PDF, QBO, QFX, OFX, QIF, MT940 files to the OFX format: Bank2OFX

 Convert CSV, Excel (XLS, XLSX), TXT, files to the OFX format: CSV2OFX

 Convert PDF files to the OFX format: PDF2OFX

 OFX format has the transaction ID (reference ID) when QIF does not.
 Reference ID (when supplied by your bank) allows you to skip already imported transactions.

 ProperSoft converters support reference ID and if not supplied, generate it to be unique to guarantee the import for all transactions.

 OFX files should be created differently for different software (Microsoft Money for Us, non-US, old Microsoft Money 99, 2000, and also other software like Sage).